hojat-gazestani/Cloud/GCP/Corsera/GCP-Core Infrastructure.md

 - Providers are NOT dedicating physical resources to each customer

+### fundamental characteristic of devices
-### Choose a fundamental characteristic of devices in a virtualized data center.
+* Choose a fundamental characteristic of devices in a virtualized data center.
-- They are manageable separately from the underlying hardware.
+* They are manageable separately from the underlying hardware.

 ### PaaS
 * Platform as a Service
 * let you bind your application code to libraries that give access to the infrastructure your application needs

+### IaaS
-### Infrastructure as a Service
+* Infrastructure as a Service
-- provides raw compute, storage, and network, organized in ways that are familiar from physical data centers
+* provides raw compute, storage, and network, organized in ways that are familiar from physical data centers

+### qus1
-### What kind of customer benefits most from billing by the second for cloud resources such as virtual machines?
+* What kind of customer benefits most from billing by the second for cloud resources such as virtual machines?
-- Customers who create and run many virtual machines
+  * Customers who create and run many virtual machines

+### qus2
-### Services and APIs are enabled on a per project basis.
+* Services and APIs are enabled on a per project basis.

+### qus3
-### Choose a fundamental characteristic of devices in a virtualized data center.
+* Choose a fundamental characteristic of devices in a virtualized data center.
-- They are manageable separately from the underlying hardware.
+  * They are manageable separately from the underlying hardware.
-- They use less resources than devices in a physical data center.
+  * They use less resources than devices in a physical data center.
-- They are more secure.
+  * They are more secure.
-- They are available from anywhere on the Internet.
+  * They are available from anywhere on the Internet.